 We can test for molds, chemicals, sewer gas, bacteria volatile organic compounds (VOC’s), dust, formaldehyde, even radiation in an effort to determine if any such symptoms are location related.

 Even new buildings can offer an environment not always conducive to the occupants’ well-being.
 “Green” Buildings are built and operated to be very energy efficient and make the most of the surrounding environmental conditions whether desert, damp, hot, cold, windy, or tropical, but not always achieving optimal conditions for all occupants.
 Some tenants may be comfortable while others are suffering a variety of maladies—and not just the results of humidity and temperature variations.
 The reason new “Green Buildings” can cause problems is that construction materials and new furniture need to “off-gas” chemicals like VOC’s and formaldehyde before occupancy.
 Note that we can perform the LEED version 4.0 Pre-occupancy Air Quality Tests for Green Buildings.

 Remember also that the air handling system is part of the occupants’ environment.
 If the HVAC systems are not regularly serviced they may be the source of occupants’ complaints or illnesses.
 Mold can propagate in condensate points in the ductwork.
 Mold can also grow in dirty, plugged drain pans.
 Filters can become blocked and reduce air flow further increasing the potential for stagnant air, mold growth, and accumulation of dust and debris.

 Atlantic Environmental, Inc. has the knowledge and experience to provide testing, consulting, and expert services for Indoor Air Quality and Mold in Commercial Buildings for Texas with an office located the Dallas/Fort Worth area.

-Our website contains the type of details that answer most of your questions related to Indoor Air Quality including mold in the commercial buildings.
+Our website contains the type of details that answer most of your questions related to Indoor Air Quality including mold in the commercial buildings in Texas.
 However, if your concerns are not answered, feel free to e-mail, call us or use our easy contact form.
 We can answer your questions and most likely submit a free estimate of the costs of services.